Air Quality Monitoring

 Passive NO2 Diffusion Tube Monitoring

-Diffusion tubes are deployed at a number of locations across the City of London.
-They are small plastic tubes which contain a chemical reagent that absorbs NO2 from the air.
-The tubes are exposed a four/five week period before being changed, and provide an indicative monthly average level of NO2 at each location.
+Diffusion tubes are deployed at a number of locations across the City of London to monitor NO2.
+The tubes are exposed over a four/five week period and provide an indicative monthly average level of NO2 at each location.

-The monthly monitoring data is processed to assess the annual mean concentration of NO2, and these are included in the Annual Status Reports.
+The monthly monitoring data is processed to assess the annual mean concentration of NO2, and all data is included in the Annual Status Reports.
 The location of current diffusion tube monitoring and relevant concentrations are presented through the City Corporation Interactive Mapping resource.